Condor Gold plc

 16 October 2023

 ("Condor" or the "Company")

-Application has been made for the New Ordinary Shares to be admitted to trading on AIM.
-Admission of the New Ordinary Shares is expected to take place on 15 December 2023.
+Application has been made for the New Ordinary Shares to be admitted to trading on AIM ("Admission"), with Admission expected to occur on or around 20 October 2023.
 The Company has prior approval for the Shares to be listed on the Toronto Stock Exchange ("TSX").

 Total Voting Rights

-Following the issue of the 6,666,667 New Ordinary Shares to Galloway Limited, Condor's total issued share capital will comprise 194,194,158 New Ordinary Shares, each with voting rights (the "Enlarged Issued Share Capital").
+Following the issue of the New Ordinary Shares, Condor's total issued ordinary share capital will comprise 187,527,491 ordinary shares, each with voting rights (the "Enlarged Issued Share Capital").
 This figure may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, securities of the Company under the Financial Conduct Authority's Disclosure and Transparency Rules.

 - Ends -